 - Which CRM data will help you deliver a more personalised experience?

 - Which CRM data will help you segment your data better?

 When these two filters are placed over your choice of data to bring into Eloqua, you will be set to make the smartest decisions and empower the marketing team to deliver a unique experience to your prospects, customers and partners.

 Data you might miss, or not think of.

 Besides the obvious fields to bring into Eloqua, there are a few that you may not think about that I’m sure you will find helpful.
 Some of those fields are:

 - You will find it helpful to bring in a range of CRM ID’s e.g. Contact, Lead, Account and Opportunity ID’s.

 - By using the various Contact Views within Eloqua, you will be able to see at a glance where a Contact fits into your data eco system. i.e. Is a Contact just in Eloqua or has it synched to the CRM?

 - Remember, Eloqua does not have a Lead object like the CRM.
-If you want to email CRM Leads, you will need to build a Segment that includes Eloqua Contacts that DO NOT have a CRM Contact and Account ID BUT does have a CRM Lead ID.
-This will vary of course depending on what your organisation defines as a Lead.
+If you want to email CRM Leads, you will need to build a Segment that includes Eloqua Contacts that DO NOT have a CRM Contact and Account ID BUT do have a CRM Lead ID.
+This will vary depending on what your organisation defines as a Lead.
 However, the above suggestion is a starting point.